roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 "Well, then, I'll give you my answer."

 The voice of Yoshino made my heart palpitate so fast that I wanted to scream.
-My ears were occupied by an irregular sound of my heartbeat.
+My ears were occupied by an irregular chaos of my heartbeat.

 ——Hurry up!
 Hurry up!
 Faster!